konicapatait/ReactConcepts/src/components/hooks/README.md

 - Example: `State` of the component

-- Hooks don't work inside classes
+- Hooks doesn't work inside classes

-- Hooks don't replace your existing knowledge of React concepts.
-Instead, Hooks provide a more direct API to the React concepts you already know.
+- Hooks doesn't replace your existing knowledge of react concepts.
+Instead, hooks provide a more direct API to the react concepts you already know.

 ## Why Hooks?
 -   Understand how `this` keyword works in JavaScript.
     -   Remember to bind event handlers in Class component.
-    -   Classes don' minify well and makes hot reloading very unreliable.
+    -   Classes don't minify well and makes hot reloading very unreliable.

 -   There is no particular way to reuse stateful component logic. `HOC` and `render props pattern` do address this problem but makes the code complex.
 There is a need to share stateful logic in a better way.